VisitRome.com

 Keep an eye out for local street vendors.
 While their goods may vary in quality, they often sell knock-off designer items at lower prices.
 Remember to haggle for the best deal!

-If you’re looking for a unique souvenir or a great deal on clothing, Trastevere offers plenty of options.
+If you’re looking for a distinctive souvenir or a great deal on clothing, Trastevere has plenty of options.
 With its markets and street vendors, it’s a good place to shop.

 Via Dei Giubbonari